 Some people argue that you don’t need to have a website or be completely set up with all your processes and documents before you start working.

-But I believe you do.
+But I believe you do – and that’s why I believe in the importance of being prepared.
 I strongly recommend getting as much in order as you can before you even think about contacting clients, in order to:

 - Work effectively – and efficiently